rkclark/ft-news-watch/README.md

 **Performance and Accessbility**

 To maximise the site's performance and accessibility the following steps have been taken:
-- All content is server rendered
+- All content is server rendered.
-- The client is capable of running with Javascript disabled
+- The client is capable of running with Javascript disabled.
 - Browsers not meeting the FT's 'Cuts the Mustard' standard are served a core version of the Origami components.
 Modern browsers receive the full enhanced experience.
 - Bundled Javascript and CSS files are minified.
-- Static files are subject to browser caching (for 8 days)
+- Static files are subject to browser caching (for 8 days).
-- API responses from the FT Headline API are cached on the News Watch server for 5 minutes
+- API responses from the FT Headline API are cached on the News Watch server for 5 minutes.

 As a result, the site receives the following scores from [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/):